U.S. charges man with seeking to buy missiles for Iran

 Prosecutors said Olangian, also known as Raymond Avancian, dealt over several months last year with an undercover official working with the U.S. Drug Enforcement Administration, who he believed was a weapons and aircraft broker, to arrange for goods to be acquired and illegally sent to the Iranian government.

-They said this followed a failed effort by Olangian in 2007 to obtain about 100 missiles for Iran.
+They said this followed Olangian's failed effort in 2007 to obtain about 100 missiles for Iran.

-Prosecutors said evidence against him included emails and recorded conversations in which he expressed interest in obtaining at least 200 missiles, as well as equipment such as Bell 412 helicopters.
+Prosecutors said evidence against Olangian included emails and recorded conversations in which he expressed interest in obtaining at least 200 missiles, as well as equipment such as Bell 412 helicopters.

 According to the complaint, Olangian intended for the goods to enter Iran by land from Afghanistan or another neighbouring country, and in an August 28, 2012, email to the undercover official provided initial payment details.